 Very loosely based-on the novel: ‘World War Z’ by Max Brooks, this film adaptation directed by Marc Forster attempts to tell an enormous globe-trotting story of a spreading zombie virus, and although it does have a few entertaining elements here and there, I personally found the film to be extremely messy, and overall, pretty forgettable.

-After only just escaping an attack in Philadelphia, former United Nations employee: ‘Gerry Lane’, traverses the world in a race against time to stop a zombie pandemic that is toppling armies and governments, soon threatening the survival of humanity itself.
+Plot Summary: After narrowly escaping an attack in Philadelphia, former United Nations employee: ‘Gerry Lane’, traverses the world in a race against time to stop a zombie pandemic that is toppling armies and governments, soon threatening the survival of humanity itself.

 Even with a pretty standard plot for a zombie flick, the film unfortunately is still brimming with plenty of cliché moments and jump-scares throughout, in addition of course to the film’s overall lack of style.
 Making the entire experience really struggle to stand on its own amongst the many other films within its genre, which I do feel can be mostly put down to the director Marc Forster (Finding Neverland, Stranger Than Fiction, Christopher Robin).

 Brad Pitt, Mireille Enos both do a decent job as: ‘Gerry’ and ‘Karin Lane’ within the film, despite their characters having pretty much no characterisation outside of them being a loving family.
 Their children however, portrayed by Sterling Jerins and Abigail Hargrove.
 I found very irritating, as aside from their constant screaming and crying, their child performances weren’t very convincing to me at all.
 Strangely, Peter Capaldi also has a small role within the film, despite barley adding anything to the story.